 The 21 Day Fix is my favorite Beachbody program.
 The nutrition plan is so simple, and the portion-controlled container system played a huge part in my 70 pound weight loss this last year.
-I highly encourage all of my own Beachbody clients to do this program before starting any other.
-It allows them to gain a good understanding of how to eat clean and control portion sizes, without the madness of counting calories.
+It allows you to gain a good understanding of how to eat clean and control portion sizes, without the madness of counting calories.
 I don’t know about you, but calorie counting turns me into a crazy person.

 Six simple steps to create a 21 Day Fix meal plan:

 1) Print out a blank weekly meal planning worksheet and shopping list.

 I’ve included a copy of mine below.
 I also have a couple other options in my free fitness journal download.

 2) Refer to your master list of clean eating recipes.